-- Selection and understanding of the media item - Understanding of theory/concept - Application of theory/concept to the media item - Quality of expression - Insight and value of comments on other shorts
+- Selection and understanding of the media item - Understanding of theory/concept - Application of theory/concept to the media item - Quality of expression

 A short is a brief presentation relating a media item to a theory or concept.
 Choose a media item and tell how it relates to a theory or concept related to peace/war/violence/nonviolence (see examples under "Concepts and theories," page 3).